CanonicalLtd/maas-docs/en/installconfig-snap-install.md

 [LXD containers][install-with-lxd].
 This allows MAAS nodes to also run as local containers and is ideal for testing and experimenting with MAAS.

-!!!
-Note:
-    Implementing high availability via snaps is not yet possible.
+> ⓘ Implementing high availability via snaps is not yet possible.
 See [MAAS HA][maas-ha] for more on that topic.

 ## Install from snap